Skip to main content

 Kampot

-Kampot cuisine is known for its fresh seafood, particularly its famous pepper crabs, and the use of Kampot pepper, a locally grown black pepper with a unique flavor profile.
+Kampot is known for its seafood, above all the pepper crabs, and for Kampot pepper itself, a local black pepper with a flavor all its own.

 Cultural Significance: